ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 call printf('%s', t);
 ```

-Note that we've used the single quote syntax here for no good reason other than
+Note that we've used the single quote syntax here for no particular reason other
-illustration.
-There are no escape sequences here so either form would do the
+than illustration.
+There are no escape sequences here, so either form would
-job.
-Importantly, the string literal will not create a string object as before
+suffice.
+Importantly, the string literal will not create a string object as
-but the text variable `t` is of course a string reference.
-Before it can be
+before, but the text variable `t` is, of course, a string reference.
+Before it
-used in a call to an un-declared function it must be converted into a temporary
+can be used in a call to an undeclared function, it must be converted into a
-C string.
-This might require allocation in general, that allocation is
+temporary C string.
+This might require allocation in general; that allocation is
 automatically managed.

 Also, note that CQL assumes that calls to "no check" functions should be emitted
 as written.
-In this way you can use `printf` even though CQL knows nothing about
+In this way, you can use `printf` even though CQL knows nothing
-it.
+about it.

-Lastly we have:
+Lastly, we have:

 ```sql
 drop table my_data;